pavelkozh/quetzalcoatl-project/controller_driver/pin_usage.md

 # Controller periphery usage

 ## NOTE!!!
-1) PE6 do not connected to board
+1) PE6 do not connected to board, PH1 ??
 2) PC11, PC10 do not working when try to pull down